 Changing patterns

-Working with repeated thoughts, reactions or behaviours that feel familiar but unhelpful.
+Noticing and updating repeated thoughts, reactions or behaviours that have become automatic.

 The purpose is to help old patterns become less dominant and support new responses that fit who you are now.